xircons/responsive-authen-form-demo/README.md

 This demo is licensed under the MIT License.

 ## Contact
-For questions or support, reach out via GitHub Issues or email me at wuttikan_s@cmu.ac.th.
+For questions or support, reach out via GitHub Issues or email me at wutthikan_s@cmu.ac.th.